 Pinnipeds, commonly known as seals, are a group of semi-aquatic carnivorous mammals of 34 species living across the world’s oceans.
-They range in size, from the petit Baikal seal (1m long, weighing around 50kg) to the magnificent elephant seals that can grow up to 5m in length and weigh over three tons.
+They range in size, from the petite Baikal seal (1m long, weighing around 50kg) to the magnificent elephant seals that can grow up to 5m in length and weigh over three tons.

 These marvellous sea dwellers are divided into three distinct groups: